 - Do you know which cricket tournament is going on currently?

 - Who is your favorite player and why?

 - What is the highest score made by your favorite player?

 - What is India’s current ICC test ranking?

 I did not know the answers to all the questions, but I managed to answer some questions correctly.
 After that, the interviewer discussed the salary details, joining location, training, and timings.
 I agreed to all the conditions.
 The interviewer asked me if I had any questions.
-I asked him one or two questions.
-Then we shook hands, and I left the office.
+I asked him one or two questions and then I asked to drop from the call.